Aircraft IT OPS Issue 67: Q1 2026

 SOLVING THE PROBLEM

 To solve the problem, we decided to implement a system that automates the data management process.
-Our flight operational engineers and OCC discussed what to do.
-Firstly, simple NOTAM input is a necessary feature, so the solution had to be easy to use.
-Secondly, the system had to read information automatically, visualize it on a map and measure the necessary distances for take-off and performance evaluation.
+Our Flight Operations engineers and OCC discussed what needed to be done and the necessary functions.
+Firstly, simple NOTAM input is a necessary feature, so that the solution is easy to use.
+Secondly, the system had to read information automatically, visualize it on a map and measure the necessary distances for takeoff and performance evaluation.
 Easy communication across the OCC and flight operations teams was also an important requirement.

 Figure 7